Tritia tingitana

 Tritia tingitana is a species of sea snail, a marine gastropod mollusk in the family Nassariidae, the nassa mud snails or dog whelks.

 Description

-The length of the shell varies between 8 mm and 11 mm.
+The length of the shell varies between 8 mm and 11 mm; its diameter is 3.5 mm.

+(Original description in Latin) The shell is strongly elongated for its genus.
+The spire is exserted.
+It comprises 8 whorls: the first 3 are smooth, while the others are sculptured with strong longitudinal ribs and impressed transverse striae.
+On the penultimate whorl, 9 ribs and striae can be counted.

+The aperture is small, angled superiorly, and terminates inferiorly in a short tail.
+The outer lip is internally sulcate (grooved) and externally margined.
+The color everywhere is deep tawny.

 Distribution

 This species occurs in the Alboran Sea, Western Mediterranean Sea.